pocoloko/idena-shared-node-monitor/README.md

 # remote monitor for idena public shared node

-This monitor was created for my [Idena public shared node setup guide using your own SSL termination](https://github.com/pocoloko/idena-shared-node)
+This monitor was created for my [Idena public shared node setup guide using your own SSL termination](https://github.com/pocoloko/idena-shared-node), it is meant to run on a remote server, not the one where the node is running as that wouldn't provide proper monitoring.

-Since we are checking the response of the end node, an alert from this script could mean anything in the HAProxy -> idena-node-proxy -> idena-go node chain could be the culprit for the alert.
+Since we are checking the response of the end node, an alert from this script could mean anything in the `HAProxy -> idena-node-proxy -> idena-go node` chain could be the culprit for the alert.

 WARNING: The e-mail alerts work only with a localhost MTA without authentification or encryption